 I follow non-causative analyses for intransitive motion constructions (see e.g. McIntyre 2004, Rappaport Hovav and Levin 2001).
 This reasoning is based on the assumption that such events are not complex, and that their presumable sub-events are indistinguishable.
 For example, in (15) the gas's traversal of a path and its streaming are spatially indistinct and occur at the same time, and thus constitute the same event.
-In the frame in Figure 3(a), this is captured by the complex event type translocation \land substance_emission and the lack of a cause-effect structure.
+In the frame in Fig. 4, this is captured by the complex event type translocation $\land$ substance\emission and the lack of a cause-effect structure.
+The specific type of emission is captured via a MANNER-attribute typed stream.

 The event has two participants, the EMITTEE gas and the SOURCE the young stars.
-Accordingly, the PATH is typed source_path.
-Most generally, the integration of out- into the structure works in identical fashion to the causative frame in Figure 2(b): the contribution of the prefix is again modeled as non-containment.
-For the case at hand, however, the SOURCE and the introduced GROUND are identical, and therefore co-indexed as [5], and it is the path's intermediate stage (INTER; on the assumption that this is not necessarily it's endpoint, see Zwarts 2008) that is set apart from the source via the relation $[4\not \subset 2]$.
+Accordingly, the PATH is typed source\path.
+Most generally, the integration of outinto the structure works in identical fashion to the causative frame in Fig. 3: the contribution of the prefix is again modeled as non-containment.
+For the case at hand, however, the SOURCE and the introduced GROUND are identical, and therefore coindexed as [5], and it is the path's intermediate stage (INTER; on the assumption that this is not necessarily its endpoint, see Zwarts 2008) that is set apart from the source via the relation $[4]\not\subset [2]$ .